Showbread: The table (shulchan)

 The feet of the table are described as having a ring-like enclosure to which four gold rings were fastened, so that rods (made from acacia wood, and covered with gold) could be passed through the rings, and used to make the table portable, in the same manner as the other features of the tabernacle.
 The biblical text indicates that, when being carried, the table would be covered with a purplish-blue cloth, the loaves and vessels would be placed on the cloth, and another cloth, in scarlet, would be placed over it, with a fine skin being added on top of that.
-In each sanctuary there was only one table, except for the Temple in Jerusalem, which Chronicles describes as having ten tables within its Holy Place.
+In each sanctuary there was one table, except for the Temple in Jerusalem, which Chronicles describes as having ten tables within its sanctuary.

-Gold utensils ("'dishes, cups, bowls, and pitchers for pouring") were provided for the table, suggesting that other food and drink was served on the table as well as the showbread.
+Gold utensils ("dishes, cups, bowls, and pitchers for pouring") were provided for the table, suggesting that other food and drink was served on the table as well as the showbread.
 The King James Version of the Bible states that the utensils are to be "set in order upon it".

 In Solomon's Temple, there was provision made for the proper exhibition of the showbread.
 Antiochus Epiphanes plundered the table of showbread from the Second Temple, but under Judas Maccabeus a replacement was made.